AngelSpace2028/Black_Hole_28.py/README.md

-Here is anwear needs cubits:
+Here is anwear needs qubits:
 20